max-gersh/SWE-Evaluation-Tool_OLD/README.md

 ## Acknowledgements
 The work completed and presented in this report is funded by NASA Western Water Actions Office (WWAO), subcontract no. 1712706, as part of the Rio Grande River Basin Needs Assessment Report (WWAO and DBS&A, 2022).
 The SWE Evaluation Tool is a collaborative effort from members at INSTAAR, University of Colorado Boulder, and the New Mexico Office of the State Engineer.

-We would also like to extend our appreciation to Noah Molotch and the Mountain Hydrology Group at CU Boulder, INSTAAR, for granting our team access to the CU SWE experimental research dataset.
+We would also like to extend our appreciation to Noah Molotch and the Mountain Hydrology Group at CU Boulder, INSTAAR, for granting our team access to the CU SWE operational SWE dataset.

 ## References
 Bair, E.H., T. Stillinger and J. Dozier (2021).
 Snow Property Inversion From Remote Sensing (SPIReS): A Generalized Multispectral Unmixing Approach With Examples From MODIS and Landsat 8 OLI.
 IEEE Transactions on Geoscience and Remote Sensing, 59(9): 7270-7284.
 DOI: 10.1109/TGRS.2020.3040328.